 A simultaneity of a traffic X is a subset of X consisting of mutually non-congesting transfers.
 A transfer is in congestion with a simultaneity if the transfer is in congestion with at least one member of the simultaneity.
 A simultaneity of a traffic is full if all transfers in the complement of the simultaneity in the traffic are in congestion with that simultaneity.
 A simultaneity of a traffic obviously can be carried out within one time frame (the time to carry out a single transfer).
-The $load \lambda(l, X)$ of link l in a traffic X is the number of transfers in X using link l.
-The load l in a traffic l is the maximal value of the load among all links involved in the traffic.
+The load $\lambda(l, X)$ of link l in a traffic X is the number of transfers in X using link l.
+The duration $\Lambda(X)$ of a traffic X is the maximal value of the load among all links involved in the traffic.